tungvox/Portfolio/README.md

 ## View page at: https://kraytech.herokuapp.com/

+The project is not fully optimized.
+Sometimes too many migrations may lead to memory quota being exceeded while migrating the database.
-## Try reloading page in case of error in first launch
+## Try reloading the page in case of Application error in the first launch

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).